sarah-i-rubenstein/AI_Wildlife_App/README.md

 This project is able to identify the animal in a picture taken or uploaded by the user.
 The app was created using Power Apps and Power Automate.
 It uses the Microsoft AI for Earth API to identify animals.

 <h1>Power Automate Flow</h1>
+Note: The first and last steps must be done in Power Apps
 <h2>Overview:</h2>
 ![Powerapps](https://user-images.githubusercontent.com/44957401/145456603-fad9c1e8-bf19-45ba-af8f-76bc154e8188.PNG)